 We believe that a positive partnership with families is fundamental to the success of a school.
 At Langrish, our parternship with parents is fostered in numerous ways throughout the school year.
-A series of learning workshops has been planned in for the Autumn Term to complement our already well-attended 'Meet the Teacher' sessions.
+A series of learning workshops were shared recently to complement our already well-attended 'Meet the Teacher' sessions.
 Following responses to the Summer Term parent questionnaire, a new approach to sharing children's progress has also been created, which will focus on communicating their next steps for learning.
 In the Infant classes, teachers have worked alongside parents and carers to develop a shared vision for their child's year ahead: these can be viewed below.

 Assessment Update: What is Target Tracker and how is it used to develop my child's learning?

 Our school assessment system, Target Tracker, was shared to enable parents and carers to see how we make use of ongoing assessments.
 Details of how this then links to the achievement grades, shared through written reports, were highlighted alongside how to make the most of regular 'Gap Analysis' for maths in the Junior classes.
 For those of you who were unable to join us on this occassion, please see the document below.